Graduate Degree - Time Limits- Doctoral

-Section 40510(b)(2), California Code of Regulations, Title 5, Education, requires that courses in completed graduate degree programs be no older than seven years at the time of the degree award.
-The seven-year period is counted from the end of the semester in which the course was completed.
-Thus no more than seven years may elapse between the time the first course in a graduate program is completed and the time the last item in the program is completed, the latter indicating fulfillment of all degree requirements.
+Section 40512/40514, California Code of Regulations, Title 5, Education, requires that courses in completed doctoral degree programs be no older than five years at the time of the degree award.
+The five-year period is counted from the end of the semester in which the course was completed.
+Thus no more than five years may elapse between the time the first course in a graduate program is completed and the time the last item in the program is completed, the latter indicating fulfillment of all degree requirements.
 With an outdated course, the candidate has the following options:

 - Repeat the outdated course with a passing grade but without credit.
 The new grades will be factored into the GPA for graduation, and all grade requirements, such as the 3.0 minimum GPA, will still be in effect.

-- Departmental 100W and 200W courses, which satisfy the Graduation Writing Assessment Requirement (GWAR), do not expire and, therefore, need not be revalidated.
+- Departmental course, which satisfy the Graduation Writing Assessment Requirement (GWAR), do not expire and, therefore, need not be revalidated.
 Other courses that satisfy GWAR are more content-based and do expire; those can be revalidated.

 Veterans who are candidates for graduate degrees and who have had their graduate programs interrupted by military service may petition through the Associate Dean of Graduate Studies to extend the time limit imposed by the above regulations by the amount of time spent in military service.
 Nevertheless, students in this situation should apply for formal leaves of absence through the University Registrar, thereby making it unnecessary to contact Graduate Studies.